zanzo420/WpfHexEditorControl/README.md

 ## Somes features
 - Shift the first visible byte in the view to the left for adjust view in fixed TBL...
 - Append byte at end of file
-- Localized in English, French, Russian and Chinese
 - Include HexBox, an Hexadecimal TextBox with spinner
 - Modify and Delete bytes
 - Save changes